 Lantern acquired in September 2004.

 This lantern is better known as a Revo "Dalek" due to the similarities in appearance of the dimply ends of the bowl resembling the front of the famous Dr Who characters.
-However, this lantern will not try and exterminate you!
+However, this lantern will not try to exterminate you!
 The lantern is from Claire Pendrous, and although its previous location is not known, it is believed to have come from the west side of Wolverhampton as it hasn't been drilled for a photocell; something common to lanterns in that area.

 This picture shows how cloudy the bowl now is.
 The Perspex used is now incredibly fragile; however, it is still in a reasonable condition, with only a couple of small holes being present.
 I am reminded very strongly of the Z9450 in terms of the lantern's appearance.
 (Trust me to stand in the way of the window while the picture was taken!)

 As well as the dirt, a swarm of wasps had taken up residence in the lantern.
 However, they're all dead, and so I don't need to worry about being stung!
 This completely goes against a sentence in the catalogue: "The lantern is completely weatherproof and will not permit the ingress of dust or insects".
 When the lantern was new, this probably was a true statement, but over time, the gasket has broken away, leaving only a small piece near the bowl hinges remaining.
 The reflector hinges forward, allowing access to the internal wiring.
 The wires going into the lampholder have been confirmed as being asbestos insulated, and so these will be replaced with modern PVC insulated wires for safety.